strongloop/strongloop/man/strongops.md

         $ slc strongops

-By using the options for email and password, you can have a non-interactive registration, e.g. that will not prompt:
+Use the `--email` and `--password` options for non-interactive  registration with no prompts:

         $ slc strongops --email "bw@example.com" --password "12345678"